privacybydesign/irma-documentation/yivi-docs/blog/2025-09-16-passport-callout/index.md

 </div>

 ## Example DCQL query for requesting Passport credentials
-To demonstrate how to request a Passport credential using OpenID4VP, we have set up a demo verifier at https://verifier.openid4vc.staging.yivi.app/, below is a sample DCQL query that can be used to request a Passport credential.
+To demonstrate how to request a Passport credential using OpenID4VP, we have set up a demo verifier at https://verifier.openid4vc.staging.yivi.app/ using the [Verifier Endpoint of the European Comission](https://github.com/eu-digital-identity-wallet/eudi-srv-web-verifier-endpoint-23220-4-kt) to showcase interoperability, below is a sample DCQL query that can be used to request a Passport credential.
 ```json
 {
     "type": "vp_token",